 Although CSE is child abuse, it is not an offence in its own right.
 The offences that usually form part of a CSE case include sexual offences, kidnap, torture, assault, and trafficking.

-Organisations in Bedfordshire have teamed together to raise awareness of CSE.
-Visit the Bedfordshire Against CSE websitefor everything you need to know about CSE.
+Organisations in Bedfordshire have teamed together to raise awareness of CSE and offer support.
+You can find out more on the Bedfordshire Against Violence and Exploitation (opens in new window) website.